 It is the responsibility of the student to report to clinical sites promptly at assigned times designated by the preceptor.
-If a student feels they will be late they must contact the preceptor.
-Repetitive lateness should be reported to the program.
+If a student feels they will be late during scheduled hours they must contact both the preceptor and instructor of record (IOR).

-Students must also submit all required assignments and forms by their designated due date.
-Repetitive paperwork/assignment tardiness may result in disciplinary action.
+Students must submit all required assignments and forms by their designated due date for a given site before moving on to another supervised learning experience location Repetitive paperwork/assignment tardiness may result in disciplinary action.